Gridinsoft Logo

 • Johnson

-Things do not stop here, as LummaC2 proceeds with reviewing system properties searching for any signs of virtualization being used.
-It checks the .sys files in the system32 folder, seeking for ones that are typical for virtual machines; malware scans the devices in order to find generic vendor names used as blanking plugs in VMs.
+Things do not stop here, as it proceeds with reviewing system properties searching for any signs of virtualization being used.
+It checks the .sys files in the system32 folder, seeking for ones that are typical for virtual machines; malware scans the devices to find generic vendor names used as blanking plugs in VMs.
 At the end, malware scans the services to once again see whether there is any evidence of virtual machines.

-After such a long detection and analysis evasion cycle, Lumma eventually switches to its main function – information stealing.
+After such a long detection and analysis evasion cycle, it eventually switches to its main function – information stealing.
 But beforehand, it reports about the new instance to the command server.
-This is done using HTTP POST message; each sample carries the list of encrypted C2 addresses (1 main + 10 backup) that malware starts resolving after being launched.
+This is done using an HTTP POST message; each sample carries the list of encrypted C2 addresses (1 main + 10 backup) that malware starts resolving after being launched.
 The first one to be responsive is then used for all further communications, including data exfiltration.

-Data collection gathered by Lumma
+Data collection gathered by Lumma Stealer

 Browsers and crypto wallets Lumma